idibau/cs2bim/README.md

 #### Entity Type Mapping

+The objects of a feature type can be associated with an entity type.
+Each entity type instance can be configured with its own attributes, and properties.
+These attributes and properties are defined in the same way as those of the feature type instance itself.

+A spatial structure is reused across all feature type instances that share identical attributes and properties.
+As a result, the total number of spatial structures ranges from one up to the number of feature type instances.

 #### Spatial Structure Mapping

-All objects of a feature type are assigned to one common spatial structure.
-The spatial structure instance can be configured with its entity type and attributes.
+All objects of a feature type are associated with a spatial structure.
+Each spatial structure instance can be configured with its own entity type, attributes, and properties.
+These attributes and properties are defined in the same way as those of the feature type instance itself.

-If the specification of the spatial structure instance in different feature type definitions is identical, then only one spatial structure instance is created (and all objects of the feature types are assigned to the same spatial structure).
+A spatial structure is reused across all feature type instances that share identical attributes and properties.
+As a result, the total number of spatial structures ranges from one up to the number of feature type instances.

 #### Group Mapping

 ### Groups

-Every exported object can be assigned to a group (zero to multiple).
-If defined empty (groups: []), no groups are created.
-The assignment is defined by an attribute value (of the SQL query).
-For each attribute value used as a group assignment, there should be a group configuration.
-For each group assignment the system is creating an ifc group according to the group configuration with its parameters (entity_type and any number of attributes).
-When there is no group configuration for an assigned value, the system will create a simple ifc group entity without any special attributes.
+Each feature type instance can be assigned to one or more groups.
+This configuration is optional—if omitted, no group assignment will be made.For every group assignment, the system creates an IFC group based on the specified group configuration, including its parameterssuch as entity_type and any number of attributes or properties.
+If no configuration exists for a given assigned value, the system will generate a basic IFC group entity without additional attributes or properties.

-When defining a group, you can use "." to create nested group structures.
-(IfcGroupKey)
+When defining groups, the "." character can be used to create nested group structures.

+For example: The group "Amtliche Vermessung.Bodenbedeckung.befestigt" results in the creation of three nested groups.
+The feature type instances are assigned to the final group in this hierarchy.

+- Amtliche Vermessung
+  - Bodenbedeckung
+    - befestigt
+      - Feature type instance 1
+      - Feature type instance 2
+      - Feature type instance 3
+      - ...

 ### Examples